pulumi/pulumi-hugo/themes/default/content/blog/next-level-iac-pulumi-automation-api/index.md

 With the Pulumi Automation API you can include Pulumi IaC into your existing software, and this for any of the Pulumi supported programming languages like TypeScript, Python, Go, or C#.
 This gives you a greater flexibility and control, which you will not have with other IaC tools like CloudFormation or Terraform.

-This opens now many doors of opportunity to expose your services as an API, it could be internally to your organization or externally to your potential customers.
+This opens up many doors of opportunity to expose your services as an API, whether internally to your organization or externally to your potential customers.
 This opportunity for innovation fuels what is known as the [API Economy](https://konghq.com/blog/enterprise/api-economy).

 ## What is API Economy?